 Charles River has dedicated teams of oncology and immunology experts to design the best preclinical efficacy oncology studies for you.
 At the initiation of each study, a dedicated team is assigned to manage everything from design through execution.
 Our teams consist of scientists, technical personnel, a study director, and a project manager with each taking an active role to ensure seamless communication and flexibility for the duration of your study.

 Each study is designed to ensure the best version of your drug is progressed to the clinic.
 Many therapies fail later in the drug development pipeline due to lack of efficacy or proof of mechanism of action (MOA), and with a rise in focus on novel modalities, there are increasingly complex interactions with the patient and their immune system.
 Therefore, it is vital to test therapies as early as possible in models and assays that mirror the patient environment.

 Webinar - Tumor Microenvironment Research

 Learn about the cellular and molecular mechanisms of the TME and learn about new technologies that allow us to interrogate this complex environment.

 By choosing the most relevant models, it allows MOA to be established as early as possible, mitigating risk of progressing prematurely to the next stage, and allows continued monitoring of target engagement throughout the drug discovery process for more informed decisions.

-Developing integrated approaches toward clinical success of biologics and small-molecule modulators.
+Discover how integrated approaches can drive clinical success for biologics and small molecule modulators.

 End-to-end Oncology Studies